medic/cht-docs/content/en/apps/guides/forms/rdtoolkit-integration.md

 ![Provisioning RDT form](rdtoolkit-povision-form.png)

 ### Capturing RDT result form
-The following labels are required in the “appearance” tag:
+The following label is required in the `appearance` tag of `data` group:
-* `rdtoolkit-capture`: To attach the Enketo widget that connects with the RDToolkit app.
+* `rdtoolkit-capture`: To attach the Enketo widget that connects with the RDToolkit app to capture RDT result.
-* `rdtoolkit-action-btn`: To attach the action button that captures the RDT result, this button will open the RDToolkit.

 This form has the following mandatory fields:
 * `patient_uuid` | Text